reneruhr/kipod/README.md

 See Step 2 Ubuntu.

-### Windows
+### Windows (Visual Studio 2019)

 #### Step 1
 Get git e.g. via https://gitforwindows.org/.
 The required libraries are included as git submodules.
-Use the tag --recursive to add these:
+Use the tag --recursive to add these when cloning:

 ```console
 ~$ git clone --recursive https://github.com/reneruhr/kipod.git
 ```

 #### Step 2
-Get Visual Studio 2019 and its "C++ CMake tools for Windows" component.
+It is convenient to use the Visual Studio 2019 "C++ CMake tools for Windows" component.
 It is already installed with the "Desktop development with C++" and "Linux Development with C++" workload.
 Opening the folder will detect the cmake file automatically and you can compile after selecting the "Startup Item" kipod.exe.